boscoh/embellish/readme.md

 ## Quick & Dirty Websites

-Other generators dictate your directories to be structured their way.
-Embellish does not.
+Other generators dictate your directories to be structured their way. `embellish` does not.
 Go to the `embellish` directory and type:

     > embellish -m .